Skip to content

 67. Implementing a landscape or jurisdictional level approach?

-[Externally verified] The company reports that it has started a research project, in conjunction with universities and the government, to help conserve the protected Bekantan (Proboscis) monkey within an existing concession are.
-It has also been working with the government to help protect Taman Nasional Meru Betiri in East Java, near one of its estates by supporting security patrols and by ensuring protection of its adjacent HCV areas which act as a buffer zone to the conservation area.
+The company reports initiating a research project, in collaboration with universities and the government, to help conserve the protected Bekantan (Proboscis) monkey within an existing concession area.
+Additionally, it has been working with the government to help protect Taman Nasional Meru Betiri in East Java, near one of its estates, by supporting security patrols and ensuring the protection of adjacent HCV areas that serve as a buffer zone to the conservation area.

 • N